Lakeside Historical Society’s Bylaws

 Section 2: To publish and disseminate such historical matter as this Society may authorize.

 ARTICLE III MEMBERSHIP

 Section 1: The membership year shall be from January 1 to December 31.
+Dues not paid by February 1st will be considered delinquent.

-Section 2: Qualifications: Any person interested in the purpose of this Society may become a member upon payment of annual dues.
-Dues not paid by February 1st will be delinquent.
-Only members in good standing may vote and hold office.
+Any person interested in the purpose of this Society may become a member upon payment of annual or life membership dues.
+Only members in good standing may hold office.